Skip to content

 How much you can borrow depends on your turnover, profitability, trading history and any security.
 As a rough guide, unsecured lenders often advance up to one to two months of turnover; secured and government-backed facilities can go much higher.
 Rates are priced on risk, so a profitable, established business with clean credit will see the sharpest pricing.

-Use the business loan repayment calculator above to see indicative monthly repayments across different amounts and terms before you apply.
+Use the business loan repayment calculator above — or our full business loan calculator — to see indicative monthly repayments across different amounts and terms before you apply.
 Watch the headline APR, any arrangement or broker fees and early-repayment terms — a slightly higher rate with no exit penalty can work out cheaper if you plan to repay early.

 Am I eligible?
 Startups and bad credit